 I switched Charcoal!
 Due to it always being windy when I'm trying to light a fire on my little grill, I've been using "Matchlight" with just a couple of squirts of Starter Fluid.
 I'm now using a mix of Charcoal, and Charcoal Briquettes.
 The charcoal gives the smell of a campfire cooking, and the briquettes help the fire last longer.
 This piece of meat picked up the nice smokiness of the fire that carried through even into the cold sandwiches.

 Cooking for leftovers let's me eat great meals all week without the fuss of having to cook from scratch.
-I had Roast beef with Gravy and Baked, Smashed Potatoes, and Roast Beef Sandwiches.
-I had company the day I made it, and once more during the week.
-The end result was that I got a total of 8 meals out of this.
+This Eye Round Roast can become a Roast Beef with Gravy and Baked, Smashed Potatoes, or Roast Beef Sandwiches, or even a Steak Salad I had company the day I made it, and once more during the week.
+The end result was that I got a total of 8 meals out of this 5 pound eye round roast that I had cooked on the grill over a lazy Sunday afternoon.

 2. Start your grill, and get it to a medium - medium / low heat, Or, build a fire on one side, and place the meat on the other.
 You'll be roasting this Eye Round, and it will be there a long time, so you don't want to burn it.